-The removal of access to the Organization's network and application resources when an employee leaves by resignation or termination, either urgently or with notice, must be a component of the Organization's standard separation from services procedures.
+The removal of access to our Organization's network and application resources when an employee leaves by resignation or termination, either urgently or with notice, must be a component of the Organization's standard separation from services procedures.

-10.2 Auditability of User Activity
+11.2 Auditability of User Activity

-To ensure that C3, Participating FQHCs and Affiliated Participating Providers can protect Member privacy and business confidentiality within the electronic systems to manage total cost of care, quality management and reporting, and population health, all user activity within those systems and tools is subject to be audited on a planned and unplanned basis.
+To address standards set forth by the HIPAA Security Rule and to ensure that C3, Participating FQHCs and Affiliated Participating Providers can protect Member privacy and business confidentiality within the electronic systems to manage total cost of care, quality management and reporting, and population health, all user activity within those systems and tools is subject to being audited on a planned and unplanned basis.
+Audits may also be performed for a specific cause including patient complaints, employee/participating provider complaint, suspected breach of patient confidentiality, or an elevated risk event.
+Any findings related to an unauthorized breach are reported to the Organization's Compliance Officer.

-10.3 Device Management
+11.3 Device Management

 The purpose of strong device management is to ensure that only authorized users may operate a certain device and access data stored there, and that those users are provided with the appropriate software tools to perform their duties with that device, and that only authorized programs and instructions (i.e., not computer viruses) can be executed on the device.
 Thoughtful initial configuration of devices and attentive management thereafter is required to ensure that these tools and protections remain effective and up to date.
 Automating these processes to the greatest extent possible will increase their timeliness and reliability.

-Access controls as described in Section 10.1 and Protections from and Removal of Malicious Code in Section 10.5 of this manual, address a subset of these requirements.
+Access controls as described in Section 11.1 and Antivirus and Protections Against Malicious Code in Section 11.5 of this manual, address a subset of these requirements.